VirxEC/rlviser/README.md

 ### First-time Launch Setup

-You must have [umodel](https://www.gildor.org/en/projects/umodel) in your root directory along with an `assets.path` file that points to your `rocketleague/TAGame/CookedPCConsole` directory so the visualizer can uncook the game assets into the `assets/` directory.
+You should have [umodel](https://www.gildor.org/en/projects/umodel) so the visualizer can uncook the game assets into the `assets/` directory.

 Precompiled versions of umodel for Windows and Linux are available on the website linked above.

+If you do not include umodel, the visualizer will use some minimalist default assets.
+Certain things may not be present due to the lack of assets, but the field, cars and ball are clearly visible.

 ### Usage